immersive-web/webxr-ar-module/explainer.md

 ### Handling suspended sessions

 The UA may temporarily "suspend" a session at any time.
 While suspended a session has restricted or throttled access to the `VRDevice` state and may process frames slowly or not at all.
-Suspended sessions can be resonably be expected to be resumed at some point, usually when the user has finished performing whatever action triggered the suspension in the first place.
+Suspended sessions can be reasonably be expected to be resumed at some point, usually when the user has finished performing whatever action triggered the suspension in the first place.

 The UA may suspend a session if allowing the page to continue reading the headset position represents a security or privacy risk (like when the user is entering a password or URL with a virtual keyboard, in which case the head motion may infer the user's input), or if other content is obscuring the page's output.
 Additionally, non-exclusive sessions are suspended while an exclusive session is active.